FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 ## Part E. Costume the device

 Only now should you start worrying about what the device should look like.
-Develop a costume so that you can use your phone as this device.
+Develop three costumes so that you can use your phone as this device.

 Think about the setting of the device: is the environment a place where the device could overheat?
 Is water a danger?
 Does it need to have bright colors in an emergency setting?

-\*\***Include sketches of what your device might look like here.**\*\*
+\*\***Include sketches of what your devices might look like here.**\*\*

 \*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*